debezium/debezium-connector-cassandra/README.md

 ## Building the Cassandra 3.x connector

-Building Cassandra connector first requires [Debezium](https://github.com/debezium/debezium) to be built locally using `mvn clean install`.
+Building this connector first requires the main [debezium](https://github.com/debezium/debezium) code repository to be built locally using `mvn clean install`.

 In order to build the Cassandra connector you'll need JDK 8 because Cassandra 3.x doesn't support Java versions above Java 8.
 That also means dependencies like